-- Study the effect of moderate dosages of prednisolone in RPL (preferably in large controlled trials). - Study the effect of IvIg treatment in women with secondary RPL. - Study the effect of immunotherapy in subsets of women with RPL with specific HLA class II alleles (in RCTs)
+- Study the association between subsequent pregnancy outcome and HLA polymorphism in non-Scandinavian women with RPL - Study the effect of moderate dosages of prednisolone in RPL (preferably in large, controlled trials). - Study the effect of IvIg treatment in women with RPL.

+- Study the effect of immunotherapy in subsets of women with RPL with specific HLA class II alleles (in RCTs) - Study the endometrial decidualization and senescence - Study the prognostic value of ANA antibodies and potential treatment